department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 * For main components, show nested properties as appropriate.
 * Properties should be named and set up consistently:
   * Mode: Always appears first.
 Some options include Light and Dark or languages.
   * Type: Appears below Mode.
-Used for things like Primary / Secondary or H1 / H2.
+Used for things like Primary, Secondary, or H1, H2.
   * Layout: Appears below Type.
-Used for things like Horizontal / Vertical or varying quantities.
+Used for things like Horizontal, Vertical, or varying quantities.
   * State: Appears below Layout.
-Used for things like Focus / Active or Open / Closed or Active / Inactive.
+Used for things like Focus, Active, or Open, Closed or Active, Inactive.
-* Booleans should be named and set up consistently.
+* Booleans should be named and set up consistently:
-  * Used to show/hide icons, buttons, content, etc.
+  * Booleans can be used to show/hide icons, buttons, content, etc.
-  * Always name them descriptively – i.e. icon (left) / icon (right), button (secondary), header (show/hide).
+  * Boolean names should be in the following format: `[Action] [Noun]`.
+  * The name should also agree with the true value.
+For example, "Show Icon" instead of "Hide Icon" or "Icon Show/Hide".
 * Instance swaps should be named and set up consistently.
   * Preferred values should be set as appropriate.
   * Always name them descriptively – i.e. icon (left) / icon (right).